What if you are incapacitated?

-The Medical Treatment Contracts Act (WGBO) stipulates that you as a patient are entitled to an explanation of your treatment and examinations by your care provider.
-This information will enable you to make a well-considered decision on whether you wish to go ahead with the treatment or examinations.
+Under the Medical Treatment Contracts Act, you are entitled to be informed about your treatment or examination by your healthcare-provider.
+You can use this information to make a well-considered decision about whether or not you wish to proceed with the treatment or examination.

 The following persons may act as your legal representative.
-The order in which they are listed below is determined by law:
+The order in which they are listed below is laid down in the law:

-- An authorized representative appointed in writing by you as a patient (appointed when you still had the competency to express your own will).
+- an authorised representative appointed by you in writing (at a time when you were still able to express your will);

-- Spouse, registered partner, or other life companion.
+- your spouse, registered partner or other life companion;

-However, we recommend that you appoint a legal representative while you still have the competency to express your own will.
-This individual will act on your behalf in the event that you are incapacitated or temporarily incapacitated.
+We recommend that you designate a legal representative while you able to express your own will.
+This individual will act on your behalf if you are incapacitated.

-Children under the age of 12 will have a legal representative (generally a parent or guardian).
+Children aged under 12 will have a legal representative (generally a parent or guardian).
 The child’s interests are always paramount.
-This means that the care provider has the right to deny the representative from being present during the child’s treatment.
-The healthcare professional can also refuse to provide the representative with information or access to the child’s medical records.
+This means that the healthcare-provider may refuse to allow the representative to be present during the child’s treatment.
+The healthcare-provider may also withhold information or refuse to give the representative access to the child’s medical records.

-The information given to children under the age of 12 must always be tailored to their level of understanding.
-Where possible, the child must give consent.
-For a mentally competent child aged between 12 and 16, the information will need to be provided to both the legal representative and the child, and their consent must be obtained prior to starting treatment.
+Information given to children aged under 12 must always be adapted to their intellectual capacities.
+Where possible, the child must give his or her consent.
+In the case of a child aged from 12 to 15 who is capable of giving his or her informed consent, information must be given to both the legal representative and the child, and the consent of both must be obtained before treatment starts.

 If the child insists on being treated or if treatment is needed to prevent the child from suffering serious harm, the child’s wishes take precedence over those of the representative.
 Under Dutch law, certain forms of treatment may be given even if a child’s representatives refuse to give their consent.
 This applies only if the withholding of consent by the representative could seriously damage the child’s health.